potfur/newsbox/README.md

 	NB.message('info', 'Info message');
 	NB.message('log', 'Log message');

-To load data from bridge (something that reads data from external sources) Data from bridge are cached in local storage, so if bridge is unavailable in further requests - stored dada is used.
+To load data from bridge (something that reads data from external sources).

 	NB.bridge('http://bridge.com/aggregate/feeds');
 	NB.load();

+Data from bridge are cached in local storage, so if bridge is unavailable in further requests - stored data will be used.
 To clear local storage and refresh bridge data

 	NB.reload();